 One of the scariest experiences for a pet owner is when their dog has a seizure in front of them.
+How to stop a dog from having a seizure?
+Is it even possible?
 I know the first time I saw a seizure, I was scared, and it wasn’t even my dog.
 I wanted to know what to do if I ever saw it happen again.

-So, how do you stop a dog from having a seizure?
-If your dog has a seizure, take a deep breath and move them away from anything they might hurt themselves on.
+Here’s how to stop a dog from having a seizure: If your dog has a seizure, take a deep breath and move them away from anything they might hurt themselves on.
 If your veterinarian has given you medication to give, administer it to your dog.
 You’ll also want to work with your veterinarian on future ways to prevent seizures.

 Seizures cause a pet to lose the ability to be aware of their surroundings and respond to things normally.
 As such, they can hurt themselves by falling down stairs or off of the couch.